ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 ##### Simple Query Optimization on Memory Partitioned Tables

 Previously, simple query optimization was only supported for memory tables.
-But now it extendes support to memory partitioned tables and enhanced DML performance of memory partitioned tables.
+But now it extends support to memory partitioned tables and enhanced DML performance of memory partitioned tables.

 ##### SERIAL FILTER EXEUTE

 Improved the performance of performing row filters by serializing the Filter operator and optimizing the function call structure.
 The SERIAL_FILTER hint and SERIAL_EXECUTE_MODE properties have been added to enable this feature.
 You can see FILTER SERIAL EXECUTE in the execution plan.
-Serial Filter Enable can be confirmed by checking for 'FILTER SERIAL EXECUTE' in execution plan.
+Serial Filter Enable can be confirmed by checking for 'FILTER SERIAL EXECUTE' in the execution plan.

 ##### Performance Enhancement for Scalar Subqueries